gbeckers/Darr/docs/tutorial.rst

     a = BinaryReadList["arrayvalues.bin", "Real64", ByteOrdering -> -1];
     a = ArrayReshape[a, {2, 1024}];

+Just copy-paste the output code in, e.g., Mathematica, access you data from there.

 For Darr Arrays, you can choose from the following languages:

 - idl: for IDL/GDL